Sun and Moon (Anees song): Music video

-Live performances and other versions
+Live performances

-Anees performed "Sun and Moon" live for the first time months before its release on January 20 at Bar Lubitsch, Los Angeles, United States.
+Anees performed "Sun and Moon" live for the first time months before its release on January 20, 2022 at Bar Lubitsch, Los Angeles, United States.
 An acoustic version of the song was released with Zach Matari on guitar on May 3 to his YouTube account.
+On May 28, Genius uploaded their Verified episode of the song with Anees singing the song's lyrics and detailing the song's composition.